Brain-Battle/Brain-Battle-Documentation/markdowns/eeg-recording.md

 [under construction]
 ```

-Note that muse devices cannot have multiple streams, and wont be listed if busy.
+Note that muse devices cannot have multiple streams, and won't be listed if busy.
 Similarly, while your terminal is streaming with a muse device,
 that terminal will be busy and you'll have to open a second terminal to
 continue entering commands.
 If using a Python Virtual Environment,
-make sure it is activeted on all terminals where you use muselsl.
+make sure it is activated on all terminals where you use muselsl.

 #### Option 1: record using `record_direct`